TrudeEH/dotfiles/README.md

-# Trude's Dotfiles for GNOME
+# Trude's Dotfiles for Linux and MacOS

 **Run `./linux.sh` or `./macos.sh`.**